tahoe-lafs/magic-folder/docs/invites.rst

 Alice wishes to add Bob as a member of the collective.
 She must send to Bob: a read-capability to the Collective DMD.
 She must receive from Bob: a read-capability to a fresh "Personal DMD" for Bob.

+It may be useful to exchange some other information; the above is a minimum.

 Detailed Process